QuTech-Delft/OpenQL/README.md

 ```

-# Compiling C++ OpenQL tests and programs
+# Compiling C++ OpenQL tests and examples

-Existing tests and programs can be compiled by the following instructions.
+Existing tests and examples can be compiled by the following instructions.
 You can use an existing example as a starting point and write your own programs.
 Make sure to include them in CMakeLists.txt file to inform cmake to compile it as well.

 ## Linux/OSX